Zialus/picard/ASSO-DOCS/Relatorio1.md

 Outside the online functionalities, it is a normal album-oriented tag editor, with support for various plugins and services, supporting virtually every music file format and its respective metadata container, be it open-source or commercial, lossy or lossless, physical release or digital download.

-The name chosen for the software is a hommage to Captain Jean-Luc Picard, the main character in the popular 1987-1994 sci-fi series Star Trek: The Next Generation, portrayed by Sir Patrick Stewart, OBE.
+The name chosen for the software is a homage to Captain Jean-Luc Picard, the main character in the popular 1987-1994 sci-fi series Star Trek: The Next Generation, portrayed by Sir Patrick Stewart, OBE.

 ### Requirements